JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Observations and data reduction

 \subsection{NIRSpec and NIRCam ancillary data}

 This letter also makes use of the NIRCam and NIRSpec observations of JWST Cycle 1 program GO 1433 (PI Coe).
 NIRCam imaging was obtained in 7 filters, F115W, F150W, F200W, F277W, F365W, F444W, and F480M spanning 1--5$\,\mu$m.
-The NIRCam images were reduced by the STScI JWST pipeline and \grizli\ \citep{grizli}.
-Photometry and the results were reported and discussed in \citet{Hsiao2023a}.
-In this letter, we use the flux density of $317\,{\rm nJy}$ \citep{Hsiao2023b} in F444W measured by \grizli\ for normalizing emission lines with NIRSpec prism (see \S\ref{sec:normalization}).
+The NIRCam images were reduced by the STScI JWST pipeline and \grizli\ \citep{grizli}. { Photometry was reported in \citet{Hsiao2023a} and updated in \citet{Hsiao2023b}.
+We use measurements from the latter, including F200W $368\pm 5\,{\rm nJy}$ and F444W $317\pm 8\,{\rm nJy}$ within a $r = 0.25\arcsec$ aperture by \grizli, which also includes aperture corrections to total flux using \textsc{SourceExtractor} \texttt{MAG\_AUTO}.
+We adopt these as total flux measurements as they are more inclusive (capturing more flux) than \textsc{GALFIT}\footnote{\url{https://users.obs.carnegiescience.edu/peng/work/galfit/galfit.html}} \citep{Galfit2002} modeling both clumps A and B, where we obtained similar results (within $4\%$ for F444W) with an independent analysis using an $r = 0.6\arcsec$ and PSF-based aperture corrections.
+We also modeled components A and B as Sersic profiles using \textsc{GALFIT}, $\sim10\%$ lower fluxes likely because they miss additional fainter components or diffuse emission.
+We use the F444W measurement in \S\ref{sec:normalization} to normalize the NIRSpec prism emission line fluxes. }

 NIRSpec multi-object spectroscopy (MOS) was performed in two observations (Obs 21 and Obs 23) using the microshutter assembly (MSA) with the low-resolution $R \sim 30-300$ prism spanning 0.6 -- 5.3$\,$\um\ \citep{Hsiao2023b}.
 Obs 23 was executed with the standard 3-slitlet nods while Obs 21 was performed with single-slitlet mode.
 Both Obs 21 and Obs 23 observed JD1 and JD2.
 However, only Obs 21 JD2 targeted the center of MACS0647$-$JD, covering A+B (see Figure 1 in \citealt{Hsiao2023b}), while other observations mainly targeted JDA (including JD1A and JD2A).
-In this paper, we use emission line fluxes measured from the stacked spectrum \citep{Hsiao2023b} as well as individually in Obs 21 JD2 as measured by Abdurro'uf et al. (2024) using \textsc{piXedfit} code \citep{Abdurrouf2021,Abdurrouf2022}.
+In this paper, we use emission line fluxes measured from the stacked spectrum \citep{Hsiao2023b} as well as individually in Obs 21 JD2 as measured by \citet{Abdurrouf2024} using \textsc{piXedfit} code \citep{Abdurrouf2021,Abdurrouf2022}.
 Ultimately, we find this choice does not significantly affect the results.